 |At the discretion of the instructor, grades may be lowered or raised according to classroom demeanor.|

-expected to have a working email address, to give it to me immediately
+expected to have a working email address and to check it

 electronic devices are to be turned off and kept out of sight while in

 the classroom or you will be asked to leave.

 |If pencil is not used or if standard size printed music manuscript is not used where appropriate for a particular graded item, that item will be given the grade of zero.|

 to anyone including graduating/comping seniors.
 You will get grades

 from the registrar.
 This is irrevocable and without exception.
 Don't